ashishrajsrivastava/MyDevOps/README.md

 I will be hosting my DevOps script,works documents etc here.

-You May follow the documentation [here](http://mydevops.readthedocs.io/en/latest/)
+You may follow the documentation [here](http://mydevops.readthedocs.io/en/latest/)

 Please follow the documentaion and let me know if you face any issue, you may open issue from github as well.